npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 ### Advantages

-	- the Module Pattern fully supports encapsulation.
+	- The Module Pattern fully supports encapsulation.
 	- Clean approach for developers.
 	- Less clutter in the global namespace.
 	- Localization of functions and variables through closures.